 The BSP tree is built in the following way:

-- Then the space of the bounding box is recursively subdivided into two regions by a partitioning plane that is perpendicular to one of the three major axes.
+- The space of the bounding box is recursively subdivided into two regions by a partitioning plane that is perpendicular to one of the three major axes.
 As a result, two nodes of the tree are created.
 Each of these nodes is again enclosed in an axis-aligned bounding box and this step is repeated for each of them until the whole scene geometry is represented.

 - The subdivision is stopped when the level with required number of editor nodes is reached.
-If a partitioning plane at certain level splits an object, such object stays at the previous level and does not slide down the tree.
+If the partitioning plane at a certain level splits an object, such object stays at the previous level and does not slide down the tree.
 It often happens with big and extensive objects, like sky or huge buildings.

 The tree is regenerated on the fly each time an object is added or removed from the world as well as when the object changes its status to collider or clutter object.
 If there were no changes, the tree remains the same.
 This quality makes adaptive BSP efficient not only when rendering static geometry, but also for handling dynamic objects.

-To provide effective management of the scene on the one hand and good tree balancing on the other, separate trees are created for different editor node types:
+To provide effective management of the scene on the one hand and good tree balancing on the other, separate trees are created for different node types:

 - World tree handles all sectors, portals, occluders, triggers and clusters.